llliting/Sorting-Algorithm/README.md

 \*The implementations are based closely on the Introduction To Algorithms implementation described by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.

-To do

-sorting-algorithm.cpp
-  1) use inline asm to rewrite one sorting algo
-  2) void compress()

-in tools folder:
+**Future Work:**
-  datasetGeneator.py:
+* datasetGeneator.py:
-    generate different datasets.
+* make the size of data changeable.

-  interactive.py:
+* interactive.py:
-    Promote one 1) to selete sorting algorithms or 2) some default tests to run Especially some special tests with some that have small modifications Try compress to improve quicksort
-    Call the functions in cpp files
+* Promote user to selete sorting algorithms
-    Make few tables and graphs:
+* Make few tables and graphs:
 1) Matplotlib, numpy, and other python packages (on A-N)
 2) Gnuplot (on Terminal)
-    Generate a running report in Excel
+* Generate a running report in Excel